|< Back 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 Next >

 PHOTOS TOP TO BOTTOM: Commemorative stamps for the defenders of Pilenai; Sir Christopher Michael Wren; Daoguang, Emperor of China; Rudolf Steiner; the Calavaras Skull; Meher Baba; Zeppo Marx; cover of A Clockwork Orange by Anthony Burgess; Glacier Bay National Monument poster; Faron Young; George Harrison; Emitt Rhodes; picture sleeve for The Beatles Please Please Me; Carrot Top; Oh!
-Calcutta! art; the Christopher Cross album; Tennessee Williams; James Coco; Haing S. Ngor; Darren McGavin; and Louisiana Red.
+Calcutta! art; the Christopher Cross album; Tennessee Williams; James Coco; Haing S. Ngor; Darren McGavin; Louisiana Red; and Bill Paxton.

 |< Back 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 Next >